برجاء الإنتظار ...

 Serious side effects:

-Tell your doctor immediately if you experience any of the following signs and symptoms that may indicate a serious allergic reaction: rash (e.g. hives), itching, difficulty breathing, wheezing, and/or swelling of the lips, tongue, throat, or body.
+Tell your doctor immediately if you experience any of the following signs and symptoms that may indicate a serious allergic reaction: rash (e.g. hives), itching, difficulty breathing, wheezing and/or swelling of the lips, tongue, throat or body, and chest pain which can be a sign of a potentially serious allergic reaction called Kounis syndrome.

 Your doctor is aware of these possible side effects and will monitor you during and after the administration of Ferinject.